Todd75/reading-notes/README.md

 # Reading Notes by Todd Wolden

 Hello, my name is _Todd_ and I am a software developer and veteran of the US Army.
-These are my reading notes as I advnace through the Code Fellows Software Development Bootcamp.
+These are my reading notes as I advance through the Code Fellows Software Development Bootcamp.

 Link to my Github: [My Github Portfolio Page](https://github.com/Todd75)